This super simple recipe for gluten free Japanese milk bread makes the softest recipe for batter-style gluten free bread you've ever seen, or tasted!

 You're using gluten free flour, not wheat bread flour, and you're making gluten free milk bread, not yeasted wheat bread.
 Let go of your preconceptions of how to make yeast bread and enjoy this recipe just as it is!

-What is a water roux and what does it do in this gluten free milk bread recipe
+What is a water roux and how does it help the bread?

 Our batter-style gluten free white sandwich bread develops a thick bakery-style crust on the outside.
 But this loaf of bread stays soft all the way through the end of its baking.